sikaeducation/curriculum/courses/102/standards/explain-flow-of-execution-in-programs/topics/programming-intro/README.md

 (example)

-In each case, a program transforms the given inputs into the expected outputs.
+In each case, a program transforms some kind of inputs into some kind of outputs.

 ## Elements of Programming

 It may surprise you to learn that almost all programming is based on a relatively small set of concepts.
-The complexity in programming isn't based on a large volume of building blocks, but rather the near-limitless ways they can be explored and combined.
+The complexity in programming isn't based on a large number of ideas, but rather the near-limitless ways they can be explored and combined.
+The three most basic elements of programming are sequence, selection, and iteration.
+This three ideas form the building blocks of everything from the tiniest programming exercise to sprawling enterprise software.

 ### Sequence

-For example, sequence is controlling the order your code executes in.
-If we print 4 things to the screen in order, we're using the idea of sequence:
+Sequence is controlling the order your code executes in.
+If you print 4 things to the screen in order, you're using the idea of sequence:

 ```js
 console.log("You put your right foot in")